 What is the current status of my application?

-At present it takes approximately 6 months to process a completed Foreign Birth Registration application.
-However, due to the complex nature of the Foreign Birth Registration, it may take up to 12 months to process an application.
+At present, due to the complex nature of the Foreign Birth Registration it takes approximately 12 -18 months to process a completed Foreign Birth Registration application.
 If we require further documentation we will contact you.